vic-cheung/cv/index.md

 `MAY 2020 - JUL 2020`
 *[Insight Data Science](https://insightfellows.com/health-data) @Silicon Valley*<br>
-__HEALTH DATA SCIENCE FELLOW__<br>
+__Health Data Science Fellow__<br>
 <p>Developed a predictive clinical calculator to assess Acute Kidney Injury in hospitalized patients, which would result in better management, care/medication dosing, injury prevention, and reduced hospital length of stay, thus freeing up occupied resources and minimizing financial costs to both patient and hospital.</p>
 Utilized PostgreSQL querying to gather relevant data from the MIMIC-III database and manipulated the data with Python Pandas from 25 tables of data, 46,000 patients, thousands of diagnoses and lab tests, and clinical documentation-- generating over 3 million rows of data and 70 unique features comprising lab tests and demographic information.<br>
 Used supervised machine learning in Python such as regression models from scikit-learn and XGBoost to forecast Acute Kidney Injury, with a predictive accuracy of ~91%.<br>
-Medium Article in Towards Data Science: [Predicting Acute Kidney Injury in Hospitalized Patients Using Machine Learning](https://towardsdatascience.com/predicting-acute-kidney-injury-in-hospitalized-patients-53ca07525e67).<br>
+Medium Article in Towards Data Science: [Predicting Acute Kidney Injury in Hospitalized Patients Using Machine Learning(https://towardsdatascience.com/predicting-acute-kidney-injury-in-hospitalized-patients-53ca07525e67).<br>

 ___Technologies used:___<br>
 - Python (NumPy, scikit-learn, Matplotlib, SciPy, XGBoost)